osisoft/Edge-Data-Store-Docs/V1/Overview/ModbusQuickStart.md

 ## Configure Modbus data selection

-Select the Modbus TCP data you want to store in Edge Data Store by configuring Modbus data selection.
-The following is a sample JSON for 5 Modbus values.
+1. Select the Modbus TCP data you want to store in Edge Data Store by configuring Modbus data selection.
+The following is a sample JSON for five Modbus TCP values.

-1. Modify the values as appropriate for your Modbus environment.
+2. Modify the values as appropriate for your Modbus TCP environment.

 ```json
 [{